fal-ai/fal-js/README.md

 ## About the project

-This project aims to provide a seamless and idiomatic way to run your fal serverless functions from JavaScript.
+The fal-serverless JS/TS Client is a powerful and easy-to-use JavaScript and TypeScript library that allows you to effortlessly integrate and run your fal serverless functions in your Web, Node.js and React Native applications.

 The project is written in TypeScript, so developers get type-safety out of the box.